 Our testers think the Hyperion feels colder than other bags with a similar rating.
 Based on this performance we only recommend it for summer or the warmer nights of spring and fall.

 On our scale, the Hyperion weighed in at 1.14 pounds for a size long.
-This is nearly 5 ounces less than the second lightest bag in the review, the Feathered Friends Merlin.
-However, comparing the Hyperion's weight with the Merlin isn't really fair.
-Our testers struggled to stay warm in the Hyperion at 45°F, but felt fine in the Merlin down to 25°F. It's still worth acknowledging the Hyperion's exceptionally low weight, but shoppers should be aware that its warmth-to-weight ratio isn't so exceptional.
+This is nearly 5 ounces less than the second lightest bag in the review, the Feathered Friends Hummingbird.
+However, comparing the Hyperion's weight with the Hummingbird isn't really fair.
+Our testers struggled to stay warm in the Hyperion at 45°F, but felt fine in the Hummingbird down to 25°F. It's still worth acknowledging the Hyperion's exceptionally low weight, but shoppers should be aware that its warmth-to-weight ratio isn't so exceptional.

 Although we think the Hyperion's lower body dimensions are too narrow, we like its ergonomically shaped footbox.